onedata/onedata-documentation/doc/using_onedata/onedatafs.md

 ```
 space.setxattr("file.txt", "license", '"CC-0"')
 ```
-Please not that the extended attribute values are by default parsed as JSON values, thus in order to insert a string, it has to have additional `"` qoutes.
+Please note that the extended attribute values are by default parsed as JSON values, thus in order to insert a string, it has to have additional `"` qoutes.

 This allows to add numeric constants as values like this: